Xiang-le/Finetuning-pretrained-model-assignment-3/README.md

 ## Finetuned models
 I have experimented with two methods for finetuning DistilBERT model on the mental health data.
 The first is a full finetuning.
 The second is by Low-Rank Adaptation (LORA).

+## Platform
+These models were trained on Google Colab using the T4GPU.